 - Providing privacy law compliance advice in respect of a significant hospital construction project.

 - Advising a municipality regarding sensitive defamation matters with a political dimension.

 - Representing a Canadian food manufacturing company in respect of a debt dispute with defamation claim by counter-claim.

 - While still a student at McCarthy’s, assisting with a 13-week jury trial on behalf of CBC and three of its journalists.
 The action had been brought by a former academic, Ranjit Chandra, seeking $132 million in damages for defamation and breach of privacy arising out of a three-part documentary program broadcast on The National.
 The claim was dismissed in its entirety at trial, the jury having accepted CBC’s truth defence.
 CBC was awarded more than $1.6 million in costs (Chandra v.
 CBC, 2015 ONSC 6519).
 Dr. Chandra’s motion for an extension of time to seek leave to appeal was dismissed (Chandra v.
 Canadian Broadcasting Corporation, 2016 ONCA 448).

 - Counsel on a large group claim for negligence against an insurance brokerage.

 - Defending medical negligence claims and payment demands on behalf of the CMPA, physicians, their clinics, and clinic staff.

 - Regulatory and other advice to physicians and companies in the health and wellness sector.

-Will volunteers with Pro Bono Ontario.
+Will is a proud member of the Board of SPRINT Senior Care, and a volunteer Will also volunteers with Pro Bono Ontario.
 He is a member of the Canadian Bar Association, the Ontario Bar Association, and the Advocates’ Society.